 1st, 2nd, 3rd in each class

 Following the announcement of the class placement awards, the top ten scoring bands, regardless of class, will be announced in random order.
 The finals competition will be void of any classes.
 Preliminary class champion performers will be awarded medals at the final awards presentation.

 In the event that there is only one band entered in a class, only the 1st-place class placement trophy will be presented.
-No caption awards or champion medals will be presented to that band.
-That band may, however, opt to compete with bands in a higher class as long as they agree prior to the start of the event.

 Finals Event Schedule: Immediately following the announcement of the finalist bands, a meeting for the director or representative of each finalist band will be held in a designated area.
 Finalist performance order will be determined by a top-5, bottom-5 draw.
 The top 5 scoring bands will draw for the last 5 performance times and the bottom scoring 5 bands will draw for the first 5 performance times.
 In the event that a "Class Champion" band does not score high enough to place in the finals competition, that band will have the option to perform in the finals event at either the beginning or conclusion of the finals competition.
-The finals competition will begin at 7:00 p.m.
+The finals competition will begin between 7:00 and 7:30p.m.

 Finals Awards Presentation: The event will feature a full-band retreat with all finalist bands and Class Champion exhibition bands.
 Awards will be presented to finalist bands for 1st through 10th, as well as Highest Achievements (same as prelims).
 At the conclusion of the Finals awards presentation, members will be dismissed to congratulate each other.
 The champion unit will be offered the option to have the field for a victory performance, once all performers have left the field.